 Please be prepared to spend up to one hour during the discharge process for your pet.
 It is important that enough time is available to review important information regarding your pet’s care and that you have time to ask any questions.

 Once your doctor feels that your pet is well enough to be sent home, a member of our medical team will contact you.
-At this time they will discuss:
+At this time, they will discuss the following:

 - Your pet’s current medical condition

 - Briefly review the discharge instructions and discuss any rechecks that may need to occur